-Now that President Trump has signed rules expanding who can opt out of providing no-cost contraceptives to their employees, the balance has tipped dramatically in favor of the beliefs of employers at the expense of their staff.
+Now that the Trump administration has issued rules expanding who can opt out of providing no-cost contraceptives to their employees, the balance has tipped dramatically in favor of the beliefs of employers at the expense of their staff.

 Many women now stand to lose access to free contraception in their health plans.
 Employers of any size and any type can decline to cover their female employees’ contraception without cost sharing; they must only state that they have a religious or moral objection to doing so.